Title

 Graduates of Bachelor of Science in Elementary Education with at least eighteen units in Library Science are now permitted to take the licensure examination for librarians, addressing the oversight in existing qualifications and recognizing their role as teacher-librarians.

-DECS Order No. 6, Series of 1998 (Re: Policies and Programs for School Library Development).
+DECS Order No. 6, Series of 1998 (Policies and Programs for School Library Development).

-Fifteen (15) days after its publication in the Official Gazette or a newspaper of general circulation, whichever is earlier.
+It shall take effect after fifteen (15) days following its publication in the Official Gazette or in a newspaper of general circulation in the Philippines, whichever is earlier.

 Analyze Cases Smarter, Faster